kgnzt/polyseerio-nodejs/README.md

 Examples are available in /example

+## Environment Variables

+Certain values can be set in environment variables:

+  * POLYSEERIO_TOKEN an access-token
+  * NODE_ENV         the current environment

 ## SDK Resources

 Use of the SDK begins with construction of a client.
 To construct a client